bestia-dev/rust02_workspace_and_testing/README.md

 `cd rust02_workspace_and_testing`
 Execute the command to build and run with parameters
 `cargo run -- 20190909 20190808`
-You can also do it in two separate steps..
+You can also do it in two separate steps
 `cargo build`
 then
 `cd target`
 `cd debug`
 `date_diff.exe 20190909 20190808`
 ## Source code
 To understand the result let's have a look at the source code in VSCode.
 `File - Open folder - c:\Users\Luciano\RustProjects\rust02_workspace_and_testing\`
-You will have your username here.
+You will use your username here.
-You will see that VSCode has `Open Workspace`, but I think it is another type of Workspace, not the Rust Workspace.
+You will see that VSCode has a command `Open Workspace`, but I think it is for another type of Workspace, not the Rust Workspace.
-Let's open `/date_diff/src/main.rs`
+Let's open the file `/date_diff/src/main.rs`
 I verbosely commented the code so it is most instructional.
 Now open the `/date_diff_lib/lib.rs`
 It has a `test` region and only one true public function.
 All is heavy commented.

 ## Linux
-We want the same code to be compiled to Linux.
+We want the same code to be compiled for Linux.
-Open the Debian bash.
+Open the `Debian bash` of WSL.
+You know that from the first tutorial.
 `cd r` then press Tab key and it will suggest `rustprojects` probably.
 `cd rust02` then press Tab key and it will suggest `rust02_workspace_and_testing/` probably.
+It is practical to learn this Tab key suggestions instead of typing long file/folder names.
 `cargo build`
 `cd target`
 `cd debug`